mneira10/Presentations/01_RL/README_xxx.md

 ## Deep Q-Learning

 ### Homework
-\begin{itemize}
-  \item Play with the hyperparameters and show their corresponding graphs.
+- Play with the hyperparameters and show their corresponding graphs.
 Which parameter caused the most change?
 Which one didn’t affect that much?
 Discuss briefly your results.
-  \item Anneal the $\epsilon$ (exploration noise) hyperparameter to decay linearly instead of being fixed.
+- Anneal the $\epsilon$ (exploration noise) hyperparameter to decay linearly instead of being fixed.
 Did it help at all?
 Why?
-  \item Try two different architectures and report any results
+- Try two different architectures and report any results
 \end{itemize}

 ## Deep Deterministic Policy Gradient